 His compositions are notable for their huge productions.
 This bears witness to meticulous craftsmanship.
 By sticking to time-tested songwriting and recording values, the intention to develop songs that do not follow trends but instead suspends time is the goal.
 "That's the intent, anyway.
 The music or artist has to sell me; if it doesn't, then I am just selling myself.
 I won't take on a client if I don't believe something amazing won't come out of it.
 It's not about making a buck, it's about music - great music.
 It's about knowing an artist's potential and exploring the deepest parts of their mind.
 It's about strong songs.
 I want what is made to last generations!", reveals Rocky.

 His influences are all across the board.
 "If a song has a strong hook or a great lyric it influences me; If it has a solid arrangement, it influences me.
-Songs from the past, songs from today...
-Or it could be the tone of a voice.
-I never know where the next influence will come from", says Bourgoyne, who's self-taught attitude has persuaded his every move and decision.
+Songs from the past or songs from today.
+It could also be the tone of a voice.
+I never know where the next influence will be derived", says Bourgoyne, who's self-taught attitude has persuaded his every move and decision.
 "I've cut my teeth with cheap equipment in small rooms.
 I've been in situations where a deck was stacked against me with a mountain to climb.
 However, I know that with great passion and determination you can do great things.
 Over the course of a year, I literally recorded and mixed a full-length album that hit major store chains and you wouldn't have even known it was recorded on the some of the basic of equipment - literally a Behringer 16-track $99 mixer and a $200 audio interface.
 The most important gear is your ears and instinct.
 You have to trust them".
 That really is what you are investing in when hiring a producer.
 It's their experience, their ear, their affliction for what works and doesn't.
 It's their ability not to agree with everything you're doing just because you're paying them.
 Anyone can buy recording gear and hit record.
 Not everyone can record or recognize a hit, whether it's a radio hit or an emotional one.